Tyk Pump on Ubuntu

 This tutorial has been tested Ubuntu 16.04 & 18.04 with few if any modifications.

-- You have installed MongoDB and Redis.
+- You have installed Redis and either MongoDB or SQL.

 - You have installed the Tyk Dashboard.